br3ndonland/udacity-fsnd/3-back-end/rdb-sql.md

 select name, species from animals ;
 ```

-Columns are separated by commas; use - to select all columns from the tables:
+Columns are separated by commas.
+Use `*` to select all columns from the tables:

 ```sql
 select * from animals;